v5ma/selfawarenetworks/raynote13.md

 Drives Toward Equilibrium: Ties it back to the thermodynamic notion of entropy as the push toward a uniform, higher-entropy state.

-Here is the information to derive the fourth law: The reducible computation of thermodynamics, in the case of gas in a container explaining from an organizes state to a disorganized state, is the computation of the dissipation of signal difference between all the gas particles in the container, when they fill all parts of the container equally, that is the closest the gas can get to signal equilibrium where the energy between each particle is roughly equal to the amount of energy in every other particle.
+Here is the information to derive the fourth law: The reducible computation of thermodynamics, in the case of gas in a container explaining from an organized state to a disorganized state, is the computation of the dissipation of signal difference between all the gas particles in the container, when they fill all parts of the container equally, that is the closest the gas can get to signal equilibrium where the energy between each particle is roughly equal to the amount of energy in every other particle.

 The process of signal dissipation as a computation is the essence of the 4th law.
 It means that the gas undergoing expansion in a container is essentially expanding equally to all parts of the container because of the signal dissipation of all the divergent thermodynamic properties of the gas molecular result in a natural step by step reducible computation where equilibrium between each property of the gas is achieved.